jevans97utk/SlenderNodes/schema_org/README.md

 $ python setup.py develop
 ```

+## General Architecture

+Despite this directory being named ``schema_org``, not all of the executables use Schema.Org.
+There is some core functionality concerning asynchronous I/O that all

+In fact, only the ARM harvester can be described as the real deal w.r.t. both Schema.Org and sitemaps.
+The Hydroshare/CUAHSI and IEDA harvesters use some Schema.Org functionality, but do not use all.

+## Commandline Help
 In each case, the harvesters all have a similar commandline interface.
 For example, ``harvest-arm`` has the following help:

 ```